Our Board & Leadership

 ICB Interim Chief Delivery Officer

-Matthew Tait is responsible for oversight of system performance and assurance mechanism, co-ordination of the planning process and he is the ICB functional lead for urgent and elective care.
-His role also oversees operational delivery of the place partnerships, in conjunction with the place executive directors, and transformation through the director of transformation.
+Matthew Tait is responsible for oversight of system performance and assurance, coordinating the planning process and he is the ICB functional lead for urgent and elective care.
+His role also oversees the operational delivery of the place partnerships, in conjunction with the place executive directors, and transformation through the director of transformation.
 The role also acts as the formal Accountable Emergency Officer for the ICB.

 Before joining the ICB Matthew held an Accountable Officers role for Surrey Heartlands and Bedfordshire CCGs.
 An accountant by background, he was previously Thames Valley Area Director for NHSE and Chief Executive of Oxfordshire and Buckinghamshire Primary Care Trust Cluster.